passagemath/.github/profile/README.md

     (passagemath-venv) $ sage

-Alternatively, use a Python or IPython REPL, or use a Python or Sage kernel in Jupyter.
+Alternatively, use a Python or IPython REPL, or use the Python kernel or the provided Sage kernel in Jupyter.

 Other installation modes and details